 Find a solicitor who will adopt a constructive approach

 Solicitors who are members of Resolution are committed to resolving disputes in a non-confrontational way.

 It is important to ensure that you can tap into the knowledge and experience of a more senior solicitor.
 However, some of the work can be done by another person who may be less qualified and have less experience and who therefore charges less.
 Choose a firm which has a reasonably large family department with people of different seniority.

 Don’t be tempted to choose what might appear to be a less expensive solicitor at the expense of expertise and quality.
 A good solicitor might be able to do the same job in half the time.
 In any event, a poor job could cost you more in the long run.

 Firms which offer a quality service will usually have some kind of quality accreditation.

 Access to other areas of expertise

-Divorce can throw up issues in other areas of law, e.g. in relation to property, Wills, businesses etc. Choose a firm which offers a range of services so that you and your divorce lawyer will have easy access to the expertise of solicitors in other fields.
+Divorce can throw up issues in other areas of law, e.g. in relation to property, Wills and estate planning and business interests.
+Choose a firm which offers a range of services so that you and your divorce lawyer will have easy access to the expertise of solicitors in other fields.
 Consider also whether access to independent financial advice within the same firm would be a useful addition.